Skip to main content

 • Professional Accountancy Organizations

-OECT is a Member of IFAC and the following regional organizations: the Arab Federation of Accountants and Auditors (AFAA), the Pan African Federation of Accountants (PAFA), the Federation of Mediterranean Accountants (FCM), and the International Federation of Francophone Accountants (FIDEF).
+OECT is a member of IFAC and several regional and international organizations, including the International Federation of Francophone Accountants, the Arab Federation of Accountants and Auditors, the Pan African Federation of Accountants, and the Federation of Mediterranean Accountants.

 Adoption of International Standards